Overview (latest)

 When using POST

-to create or update a resource, the client can specify its response preference using the Prefer
+to create, update, or delete a resource, the client can specify its preferred response format using the Prefer

 Prefer: return=minimal